 However, the preferred spawning habitats for the majority of those species include hard/rocky substrates, reefs, and/or shallow coastal waters, which are not commonly found within the operational area.
 Water depths over the majority of the survey area are anticipated to preclude the presence of spawning adults.
 Pearl oyster primary spawning occurs between mid-October and December, with a smaller secondary spawning occurring in February and March (DOF 2006 and 2014).
-However, as the seismic acquisition is planned to commence in the northern portion of the operational area and then move progressively south, the seismic vessels are not anticipated to be operating in areas sensitive for pearl oyster larvae over the spawning periods (conservatively assumed to be water depths < 100 m).
+Seismic survey activities are planned to avoid southern, shallower areas (<100 m) during pearl oyster spawning periods (mid-October-December and February-March).